-Contested Sequel: Rush on the PS2 and Xbox was seen as a step down because it focused more on reality than insane stunts.
+Contested Sequel: L.A.
+Rush was seen as a step down because it focused more on reality than insane stunts.
 Reviews were mixed.

 Crowning Music of Awesome: All the tracks in Rush 2049 especially the arcade and Dreamcast versions, too bad on the N64 version you have to an expansion pack to hear music in races, shame *runs to get an expansion pack*.